Renzo's A Taste of Peru

 Lake Forest, CA 92630

-Whenever someone asks me what kind of cuisine I think will trend next, I always have it in the back of mind that it's going to be Peruvian food.
+Whenever someone asks me what kind of cuisine I think will trend next, I always have it in the back of my mind that it will be Peruvian food.
 Peru, much like the US, could best be described as a melting pot when it comes to the culinary scene of this South American nation.
 Besides the dishes of the indigenous inhabitants, Peruvian fare draws from Europe, Asia, and Africa to create its own mashup.
-Peruvian food is definitely ready for its moment in the sun, just like quinoa or rainbow-colored fads of the last few years.
+Peruvian food is ready for its moment in the sun, just like quinoa or rainbow-colored fads of the last few years.

-Renzo's caught my attention with their very active Instagram account and their delicious looking sandwiches and plates that they feature on there.
-As you will see in a bit, their food can even make a subpar photographer like myself take good looking pictures.
-I excitedly called in my order on a Thursday before noon and hurried over there within the 15 minute time I was quoted.
+Renzo's caught my attention with their very active Instagram account and the delicious-looking sandwiches and plates they feature there.
+As you will see, their food can even make a subpar photographer like myself take good-looking pictures.
+I excitedly called in my order on a Thursday before noon and hurried over there within the 15-minute time I was quoted.

-In case you were wondering, yes, there is a Renzo, and he's Renzo Macchiavello, owner and chef of this joint.
+In case you were wondering, there is a Renzo, and he's Renzo Macchiavello, owner and chef of this joint.
 He's from Peru but has lived in the US since he was 17.
-Renzo started out as a dishwasher in San Francisco and knew he wanted to become a chef after that.
-He moved to Los Angeles and worked in numerous hotels and restaurants in the LA area, and also graduated from culinary school in 1993.
+Renzo started as a dishwasher in San Francisco and knew he wanted to become a chef after that.
+He moved to Los Angeles, worked in numerous hotels and restaurants in the LA area, and graduated from culinary school in 1993.
 His migration south continued when he moved to OC and opened Peruvian Grill in Huntington Beach to wide acclaim.

-That restaurant closed, but now Renzo is back, taking over another Peruvian restaurant after the previous owner had passed away suddenly.
-Renzo's is situated in Lake Forest, near the intersection of Ridge Route and Muirlands, behind the Walgreens, and in the same center as Avila's El Ranchito and Burger Town USA.
-A little hard to find, but I was really looking forward to finally trying Renzo's take on Peruvian cuisine.
+That restaurant closed, but now Renzo is back, taking over another Peruvian restaurant after the previous owner suddenly passed away.
+Renzo's is situated in Lake Forest, near the intersection of Ridge Route and Muirlands, behind the Walgreens, and in the exact center as Avila's El Ranchito and Burger Town USA.
+A little hard to find, but I was looking forward to finally trying Renzo's take on Peruvian cuisine.

-The menu is small and compact, but full of what you'd expect to find at a Peruvian spot.
-There's six starters, including the national dish of Peru, which I learned is ceviche.
-There's five sandwiches, three salads, five entrees, and a trio of sides.
-No main dish will cost you any more than $20, and there's lunch and dinner portions depending on how hungry you are.
-I was pretty hungry of course, so let's see how well I liked Renzo's.
+The menu is small and compact but full of what you'd expect to find at a Peruvian spot.
+There are six starters, including the national dish of Peru, ceviche, which I learned is a sandwich.
+There are five sandwiches, three salads, five entrees, and a trio of sides.
+No main dish will cost you more than $20, and lunch and dinner portions depend on how hungry you are.
+I was hungry, so let's see how well I liked Renzo's.

 I'm no Peruvian food expert, very far from it, but I'd argue that while ceviche is Peru's unofficial national dish, Lomo Saltado ($18) is the most popular, It's also so damn photogenic, as you can see from the pictures above.
 For those that don't know, this is a stir fry dish which combines strips of steak, french fries, tomatoes, onions, and cilantro.
 It came with a big side of white rice also, which soaked up a lot of the soy sauce.
 Even though the steak was not the most tender I have had, and maybe needed a bit more seasoning added to it, when combined with everything else it was a very good plate of food.
 The fries stayed crisp almost all the way through my meal, the delicious aji sauce really tied this plate together wonderfully, and the three extra dollars I paid for the dinner portion of this really was a lot of food, even for me.

-For part 2 of my meal, I tried the Roasted Pork Loin Sandwich ($11), which is also listed on the menu as the buttifarra.
-This hefty sandwich comes with sliced roasted pork, sweet potato, onion, citrus salsa, lettuce, and aioli all on a french baguette.
-There was only one issue keeping me from loving this sandwich, and that was the roasted pork.
-It was extremely dry the day I was here, which is a shame because the rest of the sandwich was awesome.
-I loved the notes of citrus, the tang from the aioli, and the bread was top notch as well.
-I took off some of the pork and it made the sandwich better, but I was still bummed.
-I'm hoping they just had an off day, or maybe I'll try their Cuban or turkey sandwich next time.
+For part 2 of my meal, I tried the Roasted Pork Loin Sandwich ($11), also listed on the menu as the buttifarra.
+This hefty sandwich comes with sliced roasted pork, sweet potato, onion, citrus salsa, lettuce, and aioli, all on a French baguette.
+There was only one issue keeping me from loving this sandwich: the roasted pork.
+It was extremely dry the day I was here, which is a shame because the rest of the sandwich was excellent.
+I loved the notes of citrus and the tang from the aioli, and the bread was top-notch.
+I took off some of the pork, and it made the sandwich better, but I was still bummed.
+I hope they just had an off day, or I'll try their Cuban or turkey sandwich next time.

-Even with the subpar roasted pork on the sandwich, I'd still suggest that you give Renzo's a try.
+Even with the subpar roasted pork on the sandwich, I'd still suggest you try Renzo's.
 The lomo saltado alone is worth the visit, and for ceviche fans, I hear you will not want to miss the one here.
-I found the price point to be more than fair, especially when you consider how big the portion sizes are.
+I found the price point more than fair, especially considering the size of the portions.
 A regular person could easily split one of the dinner portions with a friend.
 Service was prompt, as they had my to-go order ready and waiting at the promised time.
 Renzo himself also thanked me for visiting, which was a nice touch.
 I'm still sure that Peruvian food will have its moment in the sun, and I look forward to having it more often, especially before everyone else finds out about it.

 For more information about Renzo's A Taste of Peru, head to their website here: http://www.renzostasteofperu.com/